haakon8855/overleaf-relative-line-numbers/README.md

 web page beginning with `overleaf.com`.
 The extension also has the ability to toggle this live.

-## Legacy Editor
+## New Editor

 On the 29th November 2022, Overleaf changed its default editor from [Ace](https://ace.c9.io/), to [CodeMirror 6](https://codemirror.net/).
 This new editor lacks the ability for the relative line numbering style, making this extension unusable with the new editor.
-Thankfully, for the time being, Overleaf still offers users the option of switching to the the legacy _Ace_ editor.
+For a while, Overleaf still offered users the option of switching to the the old editor _Ace_.

+As of 21nd February 2023, the old _Ace_ editor is no longer available, and this extension sadly no longer works.

 ## Acknowledgments

 - [dirko](https://github.com/dirko) for providing the code block above in an Overleaf feature request thread.

 ## License

 Distributed under the GPLv3 License.
 See `LICENSE.txt` for more information.